 Largo di Torre Argentina

-One of the world’s most famous fountains, it is believed that tossing a coin into the fountain (with your right hand over your left shoulder) will guarantee a return visit to Rome.
-Trevi Fountain information and TripAdvisor Reviews
+MAP.
+One of the world’s most famous fountains, the enormous Baroque Trevi Fountain dates to the year 1762.
+It is believed that tossing a coin into the fountain (with your right hand over your left shoulder) will guarantee a return visit to Rome.
+Trevi Fountain information.

-Built in the 1700s, the 135 steps connect the Spanish Embassy to the Trinita dei Monti Church at the top.
+MAP.
+A Rome landmark, the Spanish Steps were built in the 1700s.
+The 135 steps connect the Spanish Embassy to the Trinita dei Monti Church at the top of the hill.
 At the base of the stairs, in Piazza di Spagna, is the Fontana della Barcaccia (Fountain of the Ugly Boat).
-Spanish Steps information and TripAdvisor Reviews
+Spanish Steps information.

-Click here for a Rome sightseeing map for Day Two of our Rome three-day itinerary
+Use this link to Google Maps for a Rome sightseeing map for Day Two of our Rome three-day itinerary.

 St. Peter’s Square